vzlusat/vzlusat1-timepix-decoder/README.md

 ```bash
 python decoder.py
 ```

 It might be neccessary to re-run the program multiple times, before it correctly loads its libraries for the first time.

-## Windows

-Doubleclick the **decoder.py** file.

-It might be neccessary to re-run the program multiple times, before it correctly loads its libraries for the first time.